Skip to content

 One could argue that Sales, Marketing, and Service is a corporate entity’s face and body; exuding surface value in the form of outward success, growth, and achievement.
 Finance, HR, and Operations would be the bones and muscles, building a sturdy skeleton, frame and holding everything — on the surface — together.
 Logistics and Supply Chain could easily be the veins, arteries, and capillaries ensuring that there is a continuous flow to the various limbs of any corporate organism.

-The Vital Organs
+The Vital Organs of Procurement

 Contrary to popular opinion, I would label Procurement as your vital organs.